-Contact Time: ASSESSMENT Theory (4); Practical (4) (Periods per w veek)
+Contact Time: ASSESSMENT Theory (4); Practical (4) (Periods per wee ek)

 Course Mark: Theory: 2 x theory test (25% each) : 50%

 Practical Reports : 12.5%

 Practical Test : 12.5%

 Reports : 12.5%

 Assignments : 12.5%

 Examination: I x 3 hour paper

 Final Mark: Course Mark (40%) + Examination Mark (60%)

-Syllabus: Bioprocessing III will discuss several app Each application will be examined from and economic perspectives.
-Developm spective of biotechnological developme processes to produce the associated p cussed as applying developed microorg with downstream processing of produ- perspective will be discussed for each s nology industry as a whole. lications o n the dev ent will b nt of micr product.
-In ganisms in ucts and v ubsection f biotechnology in industry. relopment, implementation e looked at from the per- roorganisms and associated mplementation will be dis- industrial processes along waste materials.
-Economic as well as for the biotech-
+Syllabus: Course Mark (40%) + Examination Mark (60%) Bioprocessing III will discuss several applications of biotechnology in industry Each application will be examined from the development, implementation and economic perspectives.
+Development will be looked at from the per spective of biotechnological development of microorganisms and associated processes to produce the associated product.
+Implementation will be dis cussed as applying developed microorganisms in industrial processes alon, with downstream processing of products and waste materials.
+Economic perspective will be discussed for each subsection as well as for the biotech nology industry as a whole.